 New and improved fuel rails and injectors complemented the higher-pressure common-rail system, which helped increase the horsepower and torque over the LLY.
 The Bosch CP3 fuel pump was integral in creating the extra pressure.

 A larger turbo inlet manifold was also employed in the LBZ versus the LLY.
 This addition removed the previous bottleneck from the turbocharger’s compressor side, which resulted in cooler temperatures for the intake and exhaust.
 The turbocharger also didn’t have to work as hard to create boost, which reduced lag.

-The LB7 and LLY engines were known for rod weakness, but the LBZ had trouble with its cast-aluminum pistons.
-In higher-power applications, the pistons were very prone to cracking.
-LBZ Duramax upgrades with larger injectors and a larger turbo caused the majority of failures.
+The LB7 and LLY engines had rod weakness, but the LBZ had trouble with its cast-aluminum pistons.
+The pistons were very prone to cracking in higher-power applications.
+The majority of failures were caused by LBZ Duramax upgrades with larger injectors and a larger turbo.
 The cracks almost always occurred on the centerline of the lower wrist pin.
-Symptoms of a cracked piston were very obvious with exhaust smoke and a bad misfire.
+Symptoms of a cracked piston were very obvious, with exhaust smoke and a bad misfire.

 The LBZ stock turbo was known for occasional sticking due to the accumulation of corrosion and carbon.
 Energetic acceleration sometimes helped the turbo to unstick, but the best way to fix it was to remove the turbo and clean it.

-Although the LBZ engine had a few weak links, overall it improved greatly on previous Duramax engines.
+Although it had a few weak links, the LBZ engine was overall a great improvement upon previous Duramax engines.
 It corrected previous issues with the LLY and LB7 engine and did not employ heavily restrictive emissions technology that often killed power and reliability in future engines.

 Whichever Duramax engine you use, you can count on ProSource Diesel for all your Duramax performance parts and Duramax diesel parts needs.
-ProSource is where repair shops shop for reliable and hard to find parts and kits.
+ProSource is where repair shops shop for reliable and hard-to-find diesel truck parts and kits.